Nadav Eyal: Early life

-Eyal was born on 1979 in England and grew up in Pardes Hanna, Israel.
+Eyal was born in 1979 in England and grew up in Pardes Hanna, Israel.
 His father Rafi participated as an IDF paratrooper officer in the Operation Spring of Youth and received the Medal of Distinguished Service for his heroism.
 During his youth, Eyal served as a guide in the Scout group.
 He graduated from the Faculty of Law of the Hebrew University of Jerusalem.

 Journalism career

 In 1997, he enlisted in the Army Radio and served as reporter in the West Bank.
 He later served as reporter and editor for Army Radio.

 Eyal joined Channel 10 when it was founded in 2002, and served as a political and political correspondent.
 Following his appointment, Israeli newspaper Haaretz noted that Eyal was the youngest political correspondent in the Israeli television.

 In 2003, he joined Maariv and served as a political correspondent.
 In 2005, he was appointed as political commentator.
 Eyal covered the Israeli elections in 1999, 2001, 2003 and 2006.
 At the same time, he worked with the Army Radio.

 In 2007, Eyal moved to London to study after receiving a scholarship from the British Foreign Office.
 He earned a master's degree from the London School of Economics in global politics.

 From 2008, he served as the European correspondent and special missions reporter for Maariv.
 While in these positions, he covered the 2008 Mumbai attacks, 2008 US presidential election and the trial of John Demjanjuk.
 In addition, he served as a regular publicist in the newspaper's opinion section.
 In March 2010, he was appointed Channel 10's foreign news editor.